Blog - 6/4/17 - Latin Percussion Special Event at St. Mark's Sunday School with Ed Hill

 The First Performance is called ra ra, ra-ra-ra.

 Edgar and Piedad were born in Colombia, South America.
-Ed was born in the United States and his ancestors are from Puerto Rico, an island in the Carribean.
-Both of my parents grew up in Havana, Cuba (another island in the Carribean), but I was born in New York.
+Ed and I were born in the United States: Ed's ancestors are from Puerto Rico, both of my parents grew up in Havana, Cuba (both Puerto Rico and Cuba are islands in the Caribbean Sea).
 In Puerto Rico, Colombia and Cuba the main language spoken is Spanish (then I initiate a short conversation in Spanish with Ed, Edgar and Piedad...como aprendieron a bailar?).

 North America and South America were populated by indigenous people until Christopher Columbus crossed the Atlantic ocean in 1492.
 When the Europeans began moving to the Americas they established the Atlantic slave trade.
-This slave trade took place for 500 years from the 15th through the 19th centuries.
+This slave trade took place for 400 years from the 16th through the 19th centuries.
 The slave trade was an evil, shameful way of making money and denying people’s humanity.
-Through its cruelty, it harmed, tortured and killed innocent people, but it had a few curious side effects.
+Through its cruelty, it kidnapped, terrorized, tortured and killed innocent people, but it had a few curious side effects.
 One side effect was that the enslaved people heavily influenced the music of Latin America with their rich drumming traditions.